kblok/kblok.github.io/_posts/2018-01-22-hello-world.md

 ## Give back

-I decided to become an active member on [StackOverflow](www.stackoverflow.com) back in May, not even a year ago.
+I decided to become an active member on [Stack Overflow](www.stackoverflow.com) back in May, not even a year ago.
 After a month, and 34 answers, I was shocked finding myself on the top 10% in [ASP.NET](https://stackoverflow.com/questions/tagged/asp.net) and C# rank.
 I was also on the top 20% in SQL Server and jQuery, ok I shouldn't have mentioned jQuery, where I only answered 10 questions in each topic.
 Why was that?
 Was I a .NET guru and the community was waiting for my knowledge?
 I don't think so.
 I think we just **don't give back** (enough).

 ![meme1](https://i.imgflip.com/22wert.jpg)